Trusted Shops is a company that validates online merchants and offers buyer protection services.

 The normal starting dose is 5mg but your prescriber will advise you on which dose to take.

-It doesn’t really matter whether you take Amlodipine before or after food.
-The main thing really is that you take them at the same time every day and don’t forget.
+You can take Amlodipine before or after food.
+The main thing to remember is that you take them at the same time every day and don’t forget.

 You should avoid eating or drinking grapefruit while taking this medication, as it can increase the concentration of amlodipine in your body, which can increase the risk of developing side effects.[1]